SaxySam/Git_Instructions/README.md

 ## Git Branches

-A branch is like a secondary parallel root folder of your repository that allows you to work on elements of a project without interfering with the main project.
+A branch is like a secondary, parallel root folder of your repository that allows you to work on elements of a project without interfering with the main project.
 It is often used for feature testing before integration by "*forking*" (copying) from the main branch to get an exact copy of the project to test in before merging your changes back in.
 Another use for branches is having multiple distinct projects under one repository, such as having a separate branch for each week of a lab to avoid having a unique repository for each lab.

 ### Creating New Branches